 ABSOLUTE BEGINNERS COOKING COURSE (INTENSIVE)

 Our intensive beginners cooking course will take you from novice to good home cook in just four days!
-Over eight fun and engaging sessions, we’ll teach you the skills you need to cook with confidence.
+We’ll teach you the skills you need to cook with confidence during eight fun and engaging sessions.
 You’ll learn how to cook different styles of food and receive a great repertoire of recipes and techniques to use at home.
 At the end of the day, you’ll sit down to enjoy what you’ve made, glass of wine in hand.
-Throughout each class, you can ask your cookery teacher as many questions as needed.
+Moreover, throughout each class, you can ask your cookery teacher as many questions as needed.

-This is our intensive version of the Absolute Beginners course, run consecutively over four days, instead of one evening a week for eight weeks.
-Looking for a vegetarian alternative?
+This is our intensive version of the Absolute Beginners course.
+It runs consecutively over four days, instead of one evening a week for eight weeks.
+Looking for a vegetarian alternative instead?
 See our Essential Vegetarian Course.

 We are happy for students to pay for this intensive beginners cooking course in up to three instalments, with the final payment made at least one week before the course starts.
 If you would like to do this then please call us to book your place.